The Psychology Behind High-Converting Functional Medicine Website Design: What Every Integrative Practice Needs to Know

 Strategic color choices for functional medicine websites:

-• Avoid neon or overly bright palettes that can trigger anxiety in clients or patients dealing with chronic illness
+Avoid neon or overly bright palettes that can trigger anxiety in those dealing with chronic illness

-• Skip monochromatic grays & too much red or black that read as cold and clinical to people seeking personalized, integrative care
+Skip grays & too much red or black that read as cold and clinical to people seeking personalized, integrative care

 The goal of strategic design is to create visual harmony that reduces cognitive load and allows your message to shine through.
 When color choices align with patient expectations and emotional needs, patient conversion rates naturally improve.